Kobedm27/GGCMI-validation/data/raw/GGCMI_yields/README.md

 This folder is intended to hold the raw crop model output data from the ISIMIP3a simulation project, which are required to reproduce the analysis in this repository.

-Due to size restrictions, these files are **not included** in the GitHub repository.
+These data files are **not included** in the GitHub repository.
 Instead, users must download the data manually from the official ISIMIP data portal.

 ## Data access instructions